Baotang Wuzhu: Biography

 Wuzhu arrived at Wuxiang's Jingzhong monastery in 759 at the beginning of a bodhisattva-precepts retreat, when Wuxiang invited him to stay at the monastery.
 Wuzhu attends the retreat for three days.
 During his public lectures at the retreat, Wuxiang would cryptically intone a message that was meant for Wuzhu alone: "Why do you not go into the mountains, what good is it to linger?"
 Thus, Wuzhu left the monastery to enter the mountains.

 Although Wuzhu does not meet Wuxiang again, the Lidai fabao ji depicts him as being intimately aware of events at Wuxiang's distant Jingzhong monastery.
 From his far away mountaintop, Wuzhu says he and Wuxiang see each other constantly as though they were face-to-face.
 Wendi Adamek maintains that the "long distance relationship" between Wuzhu and Wuxiang is a device intended to explain away the fact that Wuzhu was never really a disciple of Wuxiang.
 She points out that the two met face-to-face only once.
 Similarly, Broughton points out that Wuzhu and Wuxiang had a merely tangential connection.

 When Wuxiang is about to die, he sends a messenger carrying Bodhidharma's robe to give to Wuzhu, thus giving Wuzhu dharma transmission from afar.
 According to the Lidai fabao ji, Huineng had given Bodhidharma's robe to Empress Wu Zetian, who then passed it to Chan master Zhishen, grandfather-in-dharma to Wuxiang, whom the Lidai fabao ji depicts as the robe's rightful possessor.

+There is also a second version of indirect transmission from Wuxiang in the Lidai fabao ji.
+In this alternate version, Wuzhu sends a lay disciple named Dong Xuan to Wuxiang to receive the bodhisattva precepts, bearing a gift of tea.
+When Dong Xuan presents Wuxiang with the tea, he lies, telling Wuxiang he is a personal disciple of Wuzhu.
+Just as Dong Xuan is about to leave, he receives a private audience with Wuxiang in which he is entrusted with Bodhidharma's robe and a statement of secret transmission naming Wuzhu as the recipient of the robe.